ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 1. Create your ignition files

-  **Note:** The installer will create ignition files from these manifest files and then delete the manifest files.
+  <strong>Note:</strong> The installer will create ignition files from these manifest files and then delete the manifest files.
 If you would like to keep a copy of these files, make a backup of them before taking the next step.

   ```
   cd /opt